 Wearing Earrings After Surgery?

-Provided the wound has healed and there is no sensitivity, you can wear clippers for about two weeks after surgery.
-Regular earrings can be worn six weeks after surgery when the scar is stronger.
-However, heavy jewelry can still tear the repair and is not recommended.
-If the ear-piercing hole is closed up during a split earlobe repair surgery, the ear can usually be re-pierced after six weeks.
+Provided the wound has healed and there is no sensitivity, you can wear clippers beginning two weeks after surgery.
+The ears can be repierced 6 months after the procedure when the scar is stronger.
+However, heavy jewelry and gauges can still tear the repair and is not recommended.